Ending a retail lease early

 What should a tenant do if they want to end their lease early?

-Some tenants who are still experiencing a downturn in trade in response to the pandemic might be wanting to end their lease early.
+Tenants experiencing business challenges may be wanting to end their lease early.
 We encourage tenants in this situation to communicate with their landlord or agent as early as possible to discuss their position and alternative options.

 Tenants who want to end their lease early should first read their lease closely to check and confirm their rights and obligations.
 They should then request a meeting with the landlord and/or write to the landlord to ask for their agreement to an early lease exit, explaining their reasons for the request.